Written by Ada’s Medical Knowledge Team

 Complete molar pregnancy

-In this situation, one sperm, or sometimes two, fertilize an egg that has no genetic material.
-No embryo will grow, because there are no maternal chromosomes.
+Most molar pregnancies are complete.
+8 Once ovulation occurs, one sperm, or sometimes two, fertilize an egg that has no genetic material.
+No embryo will grow, because there are no chromosomes from the mother, but two sets from the father.

-Normally a fertilized empty egg dies, but in rare cases it implants in the uterine wall.
-This causes trophoblast cells, the cells that would become a placenta, to grow rapidly into clusters of cysts or a complete mole.
+Normally, a fertilized empty egg dies, but in rare cases it implants in the uterine wall.
+This causes trophoblast cells, the cells that would become a placenta, to grow rapidly into clusters of fluid-filled sacs called cysts or a complete mole.
+9 10

 Partial molar pregnancy